 6 Healthy Spices For Tasty Meal Prep and Improved Health

 Nearly every civilization since the dawn of mankind and cuisine currently available in the 21st century incorporates spices.
-A spice is ?an aromatic or pungent vegetable substance used to flavor food.?
+A spice is "an aromatic or pungent vegetable substance used to flavor food".

 Before we continue let's first make a distinction between spices and herbs.
 Spices come from the seed, fruit, root, bulb, or bark whereas herbs come from the leaves, flowers, or stems of the plant.
-In simplifier terms, most herbs come from the leaves and spices come from every other part of the plant.
+In simplified terms, most herbs come from the leaves and spices come from every other part of the plant.
 Both herbs and spices are available in fresh and dried forms.

 Related: 5 Protein-Packed Recipes for Quick, Easy Breakfast Gains